RobertoRoos/sawIntuitiveResearchKitWiki/SUJ.md

 ## Labels

 You can download a document to print on letter paper: [dVRK labels for SUJ](/jhu-dvrk/sawIntuitiveResearchKit/wiki/suj-labels.svg).
 The `.svg` file can be opened, modified and printed using `inkscape` on Linux.
 You can also find a [pdf version](/jhu-dvrk/sawIntuitiveResearchKit/wiki/suj-labels.pdf) if you don't have `inkscape`.
-Please, if you update the `.svg` file, make sure you also update the `.pdf`.
+Please, if you update the `.svg` file, make sure you also update the `.pdf` and send the updated version to JHU.

+We used clear polyester labels (Hemmi Papilio Supplies, Gloss White/Clear Polyester, 3 mil with permanent adhesive, SKU: HPGC/HPGW) but you can also use plain white paper with double sided tape on the back.

 ## Label placement